akshell/docs/ref/core/db.rst

    .. method:: get(options={} [, byParams... ])

-      Return an array of the tuples represented by objects mapping attribute names to attribute values. *options* object could have
+      Return an array of the tuples represented by objects mapping attribute names to attribute values.
+The *options* object could have the properties:
-      properties:

       only
          a list of attribute names to fetch;